sahilphule/devops-templates/documentation/terraform/aws/eks-terraform/eks-terraform.md

 7. In MySQL Hostname, enter *DB_HOST* where DB_HOST is received from the **`terraform output`** command.
 8. In the Password section, select *Store in Vault*, and enter the password passed in above-created *locals.tf* file.
 9. Click *OK* and open the connection.
-10. Now you can run mysql commands to access databases, and verify the successful connection of *eks-nodes*.
+10. Now you can run MySQL commands to access databases and verify the successful connection of *eks-nodes*.

 ---